ankumar/architecture/Patterns/Stateful.md

 Data Access patterns - Mapping between application & database structures.
 The two major categories are the [active record pattern](http://calpaterson.com/activerecord.html) and the data mapper pattern.
 The Data model comprises of

-1. Collection of Domain models like Customer, Order & Item
+1. Collection of Domain models like Customer, Order, Item, ...
 2. Schema of the underlying database like Tables/Columns

 ## Distributed Data Management